A Cheap and Easy Storage Idea for Your Home or RV

 As with the other door-back ideas, you need to plan carefully so things do not interfere with shelves and hardware when the doors are closed.
 They come in a twelve clip package (Three strips of four each)., On my cupboard door I could only fit two per level, but they can be cut apart easily to fit your space.

 The peel and stick adhesive on the back of these strips is VERY strong, so make sure to place them where you want them.
-The clips hold the containers firmly, but it is easy to remove and replace the items.
+The clips hold the containers firmly, but it is easy to remove and replace the items held there.

 These happened to be on sale when I got them, and I thought they might be flimsy.
 I am surprised at how well they work -- definitely worth the price.